fedluc/qupled/README.md

-# Qupled: quantum plasmas and dielectric formalism
+# Qupled: quantum plasmas with dielectric formalism

 Qupled is a Python package designed for calculating the properties of quantum plasmas using the dielectric formalism.
 By combining a straightforward Python interface with the speed of C++, it allows for efficient and accurate computations of quantum plasma properties.